 BMP Measurable Goals i.
-Pesticide, Fertilizer Manageme Applic The permittee shall ensure municipal employees and contractors are properly trained and all permits, certifications, and other measures for applicators are followed.
+Pesticide, Fertilizer Manageme Herbicide Applic nt and ation The permittee shall ensure municipal employees and contractors are properly trained and all permits, certifications, and other measures for applicators are followed.

 The City of Hendersonville Public Works and Parks departments ensures that municipal employees and contractors are properly trained on application of pesticide, herbicide, and fertilizer.